 It's oh so fitting to be writing about home remedies for puffy eyes in the midst of the two worst weeks of allergy season.
 Every single spring when everything starts blooming, my allergies go berzerk.
 My eyes get so itchy I have to basically put gloves on so I don't scratch them, and they get irritated and swollen (ugh).
 Although this usually happens in April, it's happening in May this year thanks to New York City's late seasonal change.
 (Let me tell you, I can't wait for this to be over.)

 In the meantime, I need something to soothe my eyes so I don't look like I have the most horrible case of pink eye ever.
 Even though Benadryl does the trick at night, I can't so much as pop half of one of those Pepto-pink pills without falling into a deep sleep, so I need something of the natural route for daytime hours.
 But allergies like mine are not the only reasons your eyes could be swollen.
-It can be attributed to a lack of sleep, stress, eye fatigue, and even PMS (yes, you can bloat because of that, too).
+It can be attributed to a lack of sleep, eating too much salt, the natural aging process, and even PMS (yes, you can bloat because of that, too).
 Keep reading to see which home remedies for puffy eyes do the trick when you need to look bright-eyed and bushy-tailed and you're feeling anything but.

 Green tea bags

 Most of the eye creams you use probably contain caffeine, which helps with swelling.
 To go to more of an extreme to get rid of puffiness, brew two tea bags' worth of green tea.
 Chill the bags in the fridge—or in the freezer for a short time—and then put them on your closed lids for around 20 minutes.
 Why it works?
-"Not only does green tea have caffeine, it's also high in antioxidants," says Bindiya Gandhi, MD.
+It contains not only caffeine, but powerful antioxidants, explains Bindiya Gandhi, MD.

 There's a reason spas always have this veggie on hand—they've been used to soothe skin for centuries.
 Clean the produce first, then cut thin-enough slices to lay on your eyes for 10 minutes (make sure you're not wearing eye makeup).
-The cool flesh, along with vitamin C and caffeic acid, in the cucumbers helps soothe irritated skin and reduce swelling, explains Gandhi.
+The cool flesh, along with the vitamin C and caffeic acid in the cucumbers, helps soothe irritated skin and reduce swelling.